-The attenuation coefficient is specified with a maximum value at one or more wavelengths in both the 1310 nm and 1550 nm regions.
+The attenuation coefficient is specified with a maximum value at one or more wavelengths in the 1550 nm region.
 The optical fibre cable attenuation coefficient values shall not exceed the values found in clause 7.

 NOTE - The attenuation coefficient may be calculated across a spectrum of wavelengths, based on measurements at a few (3 to 4) predictor wavelengths.
 This procedure is described in 5.4.4/G.650.1 and an example is given in Appendix III/G.650.1.